-MXF export behavior
+MXF export behavior on K2 Media Client

-The following sections specify how a K2 system handles file formats when they are exported as MXF.
+The following sections specify how a K2 Media Client handles file formats when they are exported as MXF.

 XDCAM (SD and HD): Behavior on MXF export from K2 systems

 Upon MXF export the K2 system checks media for XDCAM specifications as listed in the table below.
 If specifications match, the media is exported as the appropriate XDCAM format.